-Deadlocks in lossless networks using backpressure flow control such as PFC have been studied for many years [21, 22, 23].
+Deadlocks in lossless networks using PFC style backpressure have been studied for many years [22, 23, 24].
 A PFC deadlock occurs when there is a cyclic buffer dependency (CBD) among switches in the data center network.
-The CBD is created when buffers in a sequence of switches are waiting on buffers in other switches of the sequence to have capacity before a dependent switch can transmit a packet.
+The CBD is created when a dependent switch in a sequence of switches is waiting for the availability of buffers in other switches in the sequence before transmitting a packet.
 If the switches involved in the CBD are using PFC and are physically connected in a loop, a PFC deadlock can occur.
-RDMA flows in the data center network are distributed across multiple equal cost paths to achieve the highest possible throughput and lowest latency.
+RDMA flows in a Clos data center network are distributed across multiple equal cost paths to achieve the highest possible throughput and lowest latency.
 While there are no loops in the logical topology, these paths naturally contain loops in the physical topology.
 A PFC deadlock in the network can completely halt network traffic.

-Consider the example in Figure 20.
+Consider the example in Figure 21.
 The figure shows four phases of PFC deadlock creation.
 In phase 1, four flows are equally load balanced across the Clos fabric and the network is running smoothly.
 In phase 2, the red cross indicates a transient or permanent fault in the topology, such as link failure, port failure, or route failure.
-Due to the failure, in the example, traffic between H1 and H7 (green line) and between H3 and H5 (purple line) is re-routed.
-The re-routing pushes more traffic through leaves 2 and 3 causing a potential overflow in spine 1 as shown in phase 3.
+Due to the failure, in the example, traffic between H1 and H7 (green and yellow lines) is re-routed.
+The re-routing pushes more traffic through leaves 2 and 3 causing a potential overflow in spine 1 and spine 2 as shown in phase 2.
+In the example we assume the pressure on spine 1 occurs first.
 To avoid loss, the spine 1 switch issues PFC towards leaf 3, shown in phase 3.
 Traffic in leaf 3 now backs up, causing further backups around the topology and a cascade of PFC messages along the loop backward towards the original point of congestion.
 Phase 4 shows the resulting PFC deadlock.